telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/how-to-connect-to-a-sql-database.md

    + __Select or enter a database name:__  The option depends on the selected .NET data provider and the required attributes for building the connection string.
 If the option is visible, enter a valid database on the server e.g. __AdventureWorks__  (MSSQL database used by Telerik Reporting local examples).
 At the end, click __Test connection__  to verify that your connection works.
 Click __OK__ .
 You should see the connection string's attributes written in the __Connection string__  text-box.

-   >note Not all connection strings can be built with the  __Connection Properties__  dialog,                     and in such cases the  __Build...__  button remains disbled.
+   >Not all connection strings can be built with the  __Connection Properties__  dialog,                     and in such cases the  __Build...__  button remains disbled.
 The connection string will have to be typed manually.
     For our tutorial we will connect to AdventureWorks database installed on MSSQL server instance:
    1. Select __Build new data connection__ .